akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 Since we're going to move forward with our implementation via subclassing `UICollectionViewFlowLayout`, most of the key ingredients there should already be provided to us out of the box.

-The main idea is to simply add our custom sections' layout attributes to those already handled by `UICollectionViewFlowLayout`.
+The main idea is to simply add our custom sections' layout attributes to those already handled by the Flow Layout.

-Let's start with writing a few helper functions that will help us deal with the custom sections.
+Before we do that, let's first write a few helper functions that will help us deal with collection view sections.

-First, let's calculate the indexes of all sections confined in a rect.
-That should include our custom sections, both the global one and the custom headers that should be "sticking" to it according to the [requirements](#requirements):
+First, let's calculate the indexes of _all sections confined in a rect_.
+That should include both regular sections and the custom sections, i.e the global header and the headers that are currently "sticking" to it:

 {% highlight swift %}
 // Given a rect, calculates indexes of all confined section headers